 PAC-Campy: Preventing and combating Campylobacter infections: on track towards a One Health approach

-Our institute is partner of the research consortium PAC-Campy: Preventing and combating Campylbacter infections: on track towards a One Health approach.
+Our institute is partner of the research consortium PAC-Campy: Preventing and combating Campylobacter infections: on track towards a One Health approach.
 Our task is to carry out a risk intervention model.
-The project runs from 2017 to 2020 and is funded be the Federal ministry for education and research BMBF.
+The project runs from 2017 to 2023 and is funded be the Federal ministry for education and research BMBF.

-First, we will develop a “from the farm to the fork” risk assessment model accounting for all the process in food chain in which Campylobacter could contaminate broiler chicken meat.
-This model will help to better understand the processes and risk factors leading to human compylobacteriosis in Germany.
+First, we will develop a “from the farm to the fork” risk assessment model accounting for all the process in the food chain in which Campylobacter could contaminate broiler chicken meat.
+This model will help to better understand the processes and risk factors leading to human campylobacteriosis in Germany.